 Sidney Hillman Playground

-Located at the intersection of Lewis and Delancey Streets, Sidney Hillman Playground takes its name from the housing development that surrounds it and the man who inspired the development, Sidney Hillman (1887-1946).
-Hillman was born into a Jewish rabbinical family in Russia in 1887.
-In 1907, Hillman fled violent anti-Semitic pogroms in his homeland and immigrated to the United States.
-His experiences growing up as a Russian Jewish peasant would lead him to become an activist in the American labor movement.
+Hillman was born into a Jewish rabbinical family in Russia on March 23, 1887.
+Anti-Semitic pogroms forced Hillman to flee his homeland and immigrate to the United States in 1907.
+His experiences growing up as a peasant would lead him to become an activist in the American labor movement.

-Affordable cooperative housing was one of Hillman’s most lasting achievements.
-In 1926, under the auspices of the ACW, the Amalgamated Housing Corporation (AHC) was formed.
-Initially, the AHC was to provide low-cost, quality housing for the ACW's members.
-The AHC built several cooperative housing developments along Grand Street on the Lower East Side, and along Norman Avenue (now know as Hillman Avenue), in the Bronx.
-These developments fostered a sense of community by virtue of their design, their cooperative boards, and their newsletters.
-The housing complex adjacent to Hillman playground was an AHC project.
-Sixty-five tenement buildings were torn down for the project, which changed the face of low to middle income housing.
-Upon its completion in 1951, the housing development was named in honor of Hillman.
+The construction of affordable, cooperative housing remains one of Hillman’s most lasting achievements.
+In 1926, the ACW helped form the Amalgamated Housing Corporation (AHC) to provide low-cost, quality housing for its members.
+After clearing 65 tenement buildings along Grand Street, the AHC constructed cooperative housing projects that changed the face of low-to-middle income housing.
+These developments fostered a sense of community by virtue of their design, as well as their cooperative boards and newsletters.
+Upon its completion in 1951, the AHC named the adjacent development in honor of Hillman.